-- There are many aquaculture facilities in Andalucia
+- ✓ There are many aquaculture facilities in Andalusia.

-- > It is a determining activity for the conservation of the marshes and their biodiversity
+- ✓ It is a determining activity for the conservation of the marshes and their biodiversity.

-- > Fresh products, nutritious and without risk of contamination (sound sanitary controls)
+- ✓ Fresh products, nutritious and without risk of contamination (sound sanitary controls).

-- > More precise control of their origin and availability
+- ✓ More precise control of their origin and availability.

-- Accessible price
+- ✓ Accessible price.

-- > Lower environmental impact
+- ✓ Lower environmental impact.

-- Reduction of overfishing
+- ✓ Reduction of overfishing.

-- Improves the diet of the population
+- ✓ Improvement of the population diet.

-- Creates a new business economy that in most cases is local
+- ✓ New business economy that in most cases is local.

-- New employment opportunities
+- ✓ New employment opportunities.

-- > Existence of technological platforms
+- ✓ Existence of technological platforms.

-- > The relocation of these activities is nearly impossible so they are "sustainable activities" for our territories and can create indirect employment such as tourism, processing activities... - Nutritive quality of shellfish (proteins for mussels and iron for oysters) - > Employment capacities - > Oyster and mussel productions have positive outcomes on the quality of water
+- ✓ The relocation of these activities is nearly impossible so they are "sustainable activities" for our territories and can create indirect employment such as tourism, processing activities... - ✓ The French market for sustainable seafood is growing, which could increase demand for aquaculture products. - ✓ The existence of policies and regulations to ensure the sustainability of aquaculture operations, which could boost public trust and acceptance. - ✓ Nutritive quality of shellfish (proteins for mussels and iron for oysters). - ✓ Employment capacities and new job opportunities in rural areas where traditional industries are declining. - ✓ Oyster and mussel productions have positive outcomes on the quality of water.

-- Nutrient rich waters - > Sheltered bays suitable for aquaculture production - Environmentally sustainable production techniques - > Global recognition as a leading producer of organic species - > Established Production and capabilities - > Experienced operators with proven track record - > Technically advanced systems
+- ✓ Ireland's geographic location and natural resources, such as extensive coastline and nutrient-rich waters, make it well-suited for aquaculture. - ✓ Nutrient rich waters. - ✓ Sheltered bays suitable for aquaculture production. - ✓ Environmentally sustainable production techniques. - ✓ Global recognition as a leading producer of organic species. - ✓ Established Production and capabilities. - ✓ Experienced operators with proven track record. - ✓ Technically advanced systems.

-- > Salmon aquaculture is well established - > Rope mussels are also well established. - > Sheltered lochs are ideal for aquaculture production. - Research institutions provide direct support to the aquaculture industry in developing new products (e.g. species, feed) and processes (welfare guidelines, certification). - Close proximity with EU markets, and main importers of mussels (e.g. Belgium).
+- ✓ Salmon aquaculture is well established - ✓ Rope mussels are also well established. - ✓ Sheltered lochs are ideal for aquaculture production. - ✓ Research institutions provide direct support to the aquaculture industry in developing new products (e.g., species, feed) and processes (welfare guidelines, certification). - ✓ Close proximity with EU markets, and main importers of mussels (e.g., Belgium). - ✓ The UK government is actively promoting aquaculture as a means of achieving sustainable food production. - ✓ The development of new technologies, such as recirculating aquaculture systems (RAS), has increased the efficiency and sustainability of aquaculture. - ✓ Aquaculture can create employment opportunities and stimulate economic growth in coastal regions.

-3.2.
+6.2.
 Weaknesses

-- Preconceived idea that seafood from aquaculture is generally of a worse quality compared to wild fisheries. - The difficulties faced by the aquaculture industry are mostly due to bureaucratic impediments, incomplete use of EU structural funds, insufficient coastal management plans and decreasing market prices, leading to poor investment and delaying the progress of Portuguese aquaculture. - Most coastal areas in Portugal are not ideal for aquaculture mainly due to strong hydrodynamics and high water depth; these disadvantages encourage the development of new and innovative ways to explored farmed species.
+- ✓ Preconceived idea that seafood from aquaculture is generally of a worse quality compared to wild fisheries. - ✓ The difficulties faced by the aquaculture industry are mostly due to bureaucratic impediments, incomplete use of EU structural funds, insufficient coastal management plans and decreasing market prices, leading to poor investment and delaying the progress of Portuguese aquaculture. - ✓ Most coastal areas in Portugal are not ideal for aquaculture mainly due to strong hydrodynamics and high-water depth; these disadvantages encourage the development of new and innovative ways to explored farmed species. - ✓ Lack of public awareness and understanding of the benefits of aquaculture, leading to skepticism or opposition from certain segments of society. - ✓ Aquaculture may compete with other industries for resources such as water and land, which could lead to conflicts with other stakeholders.

-- > Environmental damage - > Few companies dedicated to the aquaculture sector - > Lack of technical scientific knowledge and research infrastructures for the aquaculture sector - Automization of the sector - Little tradition of R&D in companies (there are not enough R&D departments) - Low investment and financing in R&D - > Low dimension of production with a view to the market - > Long term research - Lack of confidentiality and difficulty protecting knowledge - Automization of research groups - Need for improvement in the logistics and distribution structure - Low technology transfer - Low species identification - > Insufficient training of agents in the commercialization chain of fishery and aquaculture products - Poorly differentiated products (need for improvements in labeling)
+- ✓ Some people perceive aquaculture as environmentally damaging and may oppose its expansion. - ✓ Few companies dedicated to the aquaculture sector. - ✓ Lack of technical scientific knowledge and research infrastructures for the aquaculture sector. - ✓ Little tradition of R&D in companies (there are not enough R&D departments). - ✓ Low investment and financing in R&D. - ✓ Low dimension of production with a view to the market. - ✓ Long term research. - ✓ Lack of confidentiality and difficulty protecting knowledge. - ✓ Need for improvement in the logistics and distribution structure. - ✓ Low technology transfer. - ✓ Low species identification. - ✓ Insufficient training of agents in the commercialization chain of fishery and aquaculture products. - ✓ Poorly differentiated products (need for improvements in labeling).